paulagranados/CulturalContactBaetica/README.md

 where `sourceNames` is a space-separated list of data sources, for example:

-    python src/baetica.py arachne nomisma
+    python src/baetica.py coinage sculpture settlements

-Will look for `extractors/arachne.py` and execute it, then same for `extractors/nomisma.py`.
+Will look for `extractors/coinage.py` and execute it, then same for `extractors/sculpture.py` or `extractors/settlements.py`.

 For each source there must be a Python module with that name inside the `extractors` package, so you can simply drop new ones in there.

-Each extractor should generate a `.ttl` file named after the source itself inside an `out` subdirectory of the current directory, so for example: `CulturalContactBaetica/out/nomisma.ttl`.
+Each extractor should generate a `.ttl` file named after the source itself inside an `out` subdirectory of the current directory, so for example: `CulturalContactBaetica/out/coinage.ttl`.

 Note that existing Turtle files will be overwritten.